ztachip/ztachip/Documentation/Vivado.md

 ![vivado step1](images/vivado_step1.bmp)

-After systhesis step has been completed, Vivado will prompt you to continue with Implementation step.
+After the synthesis step has been completed, Vivado will prompt you to continue with Implementation step.
 Choose the option and click OK.

 ![vivado step2](images/vivado_step2.bmp)